v1ncept10n/roblox-alt-autofarm/README.md

 3.0.0

-removed mugen from supported because "others" tab can do better
+removed mugen from supported because sword fight went to brazil

 new game added (life sentence)